 Menu Options Description Source Mappings Source mapping objects are created when there is a requirement to have more than one set of source tables to populate the target table and provides for the generation of an update and custom procedure for each source mapping object.
-You can select one of the following options: • Add Source Mapping - Select to add a source mapping. • List Source Mappings - Select to list a source mapping.
+Select this option to perform one of the following: Add Source Mapping - Select to add a source mapping.
+List Source Mappings - Select to list a source mapping.
 Refer to Multi Source Processing for details.
-Hierarchies You can select one of the following options: Add Hierarchy - Select to add hierarchies.
-List Hierarchies - Select to list hierarchy elements.
+Hierarchies Select this option to perform one of the following: Add Hierarchy - Select to add hierarchies.
+List Hierarchies - Select to list hierarchies.
 List Hierarchy Elements - Select to list hierarchy elements.
 Copy Hierarchies from Source - Select to copy all hierarchies from the source table to the destination table.
 Source hierarchies are copied to the destination table automatically during table creation, but this feature is useful if the source table has been updated since destination table was created.
 Refer to Dimension Hierarchies for details.
-Relationships You can select one of the following options: • Add Relationship - Select to add relationships. • List Relationships - Select to list relationships. • Generate Relationships - Select to generate relationships.
+Relationships Select this option to perform one of the following: Add Relationship - Select to add relationships.
+List Relationships - Select to list relationships.
+Generate Relationships - Select to generate relationships.
 Refer to Relationship Maintenance for details.
 Execute Update Procedure Select this option to execute the procedure defined as the 'update procedure' for the table.
 The procedure is executed interactively and locks the screen until completed.
 This menu option is only intended for use when working with small/prototype data volumes, and no index handling is performed.
 Execute Custom Procedure Select this option to execute the procedure defined as the 'custom procedure' for the table.
 As with the update procedure, the custom procedure is executed interactively.
+Process Table via Scheduler Select this option to process the selected table via the WhereScapeRED scheduler.
+Refer to Scheduler for details.
 Execute Custom Procedure via Scheduler Select this option to execute the procedure defined as the 'custom procedure' for the table via the WhereScape RED scheduler.
 Refer to Scheduler for details.
 Code Select this option to view a procedure attached to a table or to rebuild the table's update procedure; and to view or rebuild the Get Key function on the Dimension/Dimension View.
-Tip The Get Key function is not available for dimension objects that are stored in custom database targets.
-You can select one of the following options: • View update_dim_customer • View custom_dim_customer • View get_dim_customer_key • Rebuild update_dim_customer • Regenerate update_dim_customer • Regenerate custom_dim_customer • Regenerate custom_dim_customer • Rebuild get_dim_customer • Rebuild get_dim_customer_key Note: Only tables with one or more defined procedures have the Code option.
+Tip: The Get Key function is not available for dimension objects that are stored in custom database targets.
+Select this option to perform one of the following: • View update_dim_customer • View custom_dim_customer